 - Who is doing the support?
 If you are in the healthcare industry be sure they sign your Business Associate Agreement (BAA)

-- What methods of support do the offer?
-Phone, remote, onsite (and the respond time for each).
+- What methods of support do they offer?
+Phone, remote, onsite (and the response time for each).

-- The fault-tolerance of a full Cloud Computing structure are not obtained
+- The fault-tolerance of a full Cloud Computing structure is not obtained.

-- It may be monthly service cost may be expensive
+- The monthly service cost may be expensive.

 Another popular Hybrid Cloud Computing Model is used in Cloud Computing for Disaster Recovery.
 This model leverages different components of Cloud Computing to support traditional network infrastructures.
 Instead of the Cloud Computing Company bringing equipment in for your business to run on, the Cloud Computing Company (or Managed Solutions Provider in this case) will bring in another system that will image (a virtual snapshot) the company’s server(s).
 Should the business’s servers fail, the Hybrid Cloud Computing equipment can load the last image, and in less than an hour, the business can have the full functionality of the original servers running even though they are down.